penrose/penrose/packages/docs-site/blog/2023/06/29/new-language-features.md

 If the symmetric version of `Equal(B, A)` is considered, however, the matcher can also produce `{x -> A, y -> B}`, which would be compatible with the mapping `{y -> B, z -> C}` produced from matching `Equal(y, z)` against `Equal(B, C)`.

-This bug was first realized by Nimo and written up by me in [this issue](https://github.com/penrose/penrose/issues/1126) in October 2022.
+This bug was first discovered by [Nimo](https://www.cs.cmu.edu/~woden/) and written up by me in [this issue](https://github.com/penrose/penrose/issues/1126) in October 2022.
 The [fix](https://github.com/penrose/penrose/pull/1127) involves requiring the predicate matcher to always attempt _both_ versions of the symmetric predicate:

 ```
 if (StyName !== SubName)